hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

     ##     (Intercept) bloodtypebloodA bloodtypebloodB
     ##             0.0             0.5             0.5

-Notice the contrast vector in this case assigns a “weight” of 0.5 to each of `bloodtypebloodA` and `bloodtypebloodB`.
+Notice the contrast vector in this case assigns a "weight" of 0.5 to each of `bloodtypebloodA` and `bloodtypebloodB`.
 This is equivalent to saying that we want to consider the average of bloodA and bloodB expression.
-In fact, we could have also defined our contrast vector like
+In fact, we could have also defined our contrast vector like this:
-this:

 ``` r
 # average of bloodA and bloodB minus bloodO